seejwy/skapi-doc/database/README.md

 skapi.postRecord(album, config);
 ```

-You can then query albums by the released year in the "Albums" table.
+### Query with Index

-Note that when fetching records, the table parameter is always required.
+You can fetch records based on the year `index` in the "Albums" table.

 ```js
 skapi.getRecords({